How to apply for accreditation, comply with your accreditation and packaging waste technical information.

 - details of any certificates the reprocessing site holds for environmental standards

 See the list of broadly equivalent evidence examples for further information.
-You don’t need specific evidence if you fulfil all 5 of these conditions below:
+You do not need specific evidence if you fulfil all 5 of these conditions below:

 - the packaging waste is separated at source, or processed, to ensure it’s exported for reprocessing within a shipment of similar material; for example, if the shipment contains steel drink cans and steel scrap and is not a general mix of different materials (such as paper and plastic), or a mixture of different grades of the same material (for example, different plastic polymers)

 - there’s a well-established international technical specification for the exported packaging waste material that your consignments meet

 - the material needs only limited processing overseas before it is recovered, and the recovery process has losses that meet EU industry standards

 - processing the waste material before recovery does not include hand-sorting that may cause significant harm to human health